 It's crucial for companies to remember that VAs will only be motivated by KPI reviews if expectations can be clearly defined in advance and their work is performed up to those standards.
 Remote assistants are typically very good at what they do, so it's up to managers to set clear goals and describe the types of performance reviews they expect to see along the way.

 Ask for Feedback

 Make sure your valued VAs have opportunities to give feedback about how they think their work could be improved moving forward.
 The right virtual assistants typically have a lot of experience helping property managers succeed.
-Leveraging that knowledge is a great way to keep them engaged and motivated long term.
+Leveraging that knowledge is a great way to keep them engaged and motivated long-term.

 Bring Them In for Training or a Holiday Party

-Bringing a virtual assistant in for some in-person time with your full team can help you encourage your best-performing VAs while also giving them an opportunity to build relationships with the team face to face!
+Bringing a virtual assistant in for some in-person time with your full team can help you encourage your best-performing VAs while also giving them an opportunity to build relationships with the team face-to-face!

 Even though they don't work in your offices or deal with hands-on property management tasks, your virtual assistants are valued members of your team!
-Offering a few benefits that your in-person employees enjoy can help retain VAs that have proven to be essential workforce assets for your company.
+Offering a few benefits that your in-person employees also enjoy can help retain VAs that have proven to be essential workforce assets for your company.

 Learn more about how a virtual assistant can make your business more profitable!
 Download the free "From Chaos to Clarity: A Virtual Assistant Impact Case Study."